Back to All Blogs

 Master the Mana Curve

 This is where most beginners trip up.
-You might have 10 giant, world-ending dragons in your library, but if they all cost 7 mana to play, you won’t be able to make any plays in the first six turns!
+You might have 10 giant, world-ending dragons in your library, but if they all cost 7 mana to play, you won’t be able to make any plays the first six turns!

 A good deck follows something called a Mana Curve.
 This means you should have: